 If all this sounds lacking in heart, it’s because the Care Plan is a reference document for everyone, including professionals.
 If you are a family member then of course you will want to add a dollop of love.

-For example, as time has ticked by, while Marj’s ‘needs have been met’ (as the professionals would say), Marj has found less and less reason to laugh.
-However, I am proud to say I can guarantee at least one daily giggle.
+As time has ticked by, Marj’s ‘needs have been met’ (as the professionals would say).
+Despite this, Marj has found less and less reason to laugh.
+However, I can guarantee at least one daily giggle.
 When I check Marj last thing, I wrap my arms around her, snuggle into her neck and kiss her muchly and noisily.
 That always gets a peal of laughter and a kiss and a hug back.
-It’s not in the Care Plan but it’s important to us.
+It’s not in the Care Plan but it’s important to us both.